 \begin{proposition} There exist $\t^1 \in C^\infty(M)$, $\t^4 \in \L^1 T^*M$, $\t^2 \in \L^2_{14}T^*M$ and $\t^3 \in \L^3_{27}T^*M$ such that:

 Moreover, the torsion is a section of $\chi_j$ if and only if $\t^k=0$ for $k\neq j$. \end{proposition}

-A Riemannian manifold $(M,g)$ admitting a $\rG_2$ structure is spin and its spinor bundle has a unitary section.
-Conversely, the spinor bundle $\S(M)$ of a spin $7$-manifold $M$ has a unitary section $\eta$ and the $3$-form of the $\rG_2$ structure is given by \cite{ACFH15}:
+A Riemannian manifold $(M,g)$ admitting a $\rG_2$ structure is spin and its spinor bundle has a unit-length section.
+Conversely, the spinor bundle $\S(M)$ of a spin $7$-manifold $M$ has a unit-length section $\eta$ and the $3$-form of the $\rG_2$ structure is given by \cite{ACFH15}:

-The relationship between $\rG_2$-structures and harmonic spinors is characterized by the following result: \begin{theorem} \cite[Theorem 4.8]{ACFH15} The spinor $\eta$ determines a spin-harmonic structure if an only if the induced $\rG_2$ structure is of type $\chi_{2}\oplus\chi_3$. \end{theorem}
+The relationship between $\rG_2$-structures and harmonic spinors is characterized by the following result: \begin{theorem} \cite[Theorem 4.8]{ACFH15} The spinor $\eta$ determines a spin-harmonic structure if and only if the induced $\rG_2$ structure is of type $\chi_{2}\oplus\chi_3$. \end{theorem}